 This method may not be readily available in some areas.
 It is best suited for deep (> 150 feet) drilling through unconsolidated materials, but it is also efficient for penetrating rock.
 Dual-wall reverse circulation can drill rapidly to depths exceeding 1000 feet.
 Wells may be completed in the open hole or through the inner casing.
 A variety of fluids are utilized with the dual-wall method.
 The introduction of mud is not recommended.
 Only clean, potable water (pre-analyzed with rigid QA/QC) should be used.
 If air is used, in-line filters are necessary to prevent the introduction of lubricants into the hole.
 Downhole air hammer bits often are used with the dual-wall method.
 As with air rotary, the need for lubricants in the hammer bit makes this tool unacceptable.
 Split spoon samplers and Shelby tubes may be inserted through the inner casing and the open-faced bit to sample undisturbed material ahead of the drill string.
 Penetration rates of 60 feet per hour in unconsolidated sediments to depths of 300 to 450 feet are possible.
-A third outer casing is used to prevent cross-contamination by sealing off an upper, shallow, contaminated zone when drilling to a lower zone.
+A third outer casing can be driven while the dual-wall string advances.
+This is called "triple-wall" drilling.
+The extra casing is used to prevent cross-contamination by sealing off an upper, shallow, contaminated zone when drilling to a lower zone.